kannan-abhinav/kannan-abhinav.github.io/_pages/about.md

 When I am not working on my research, I am most probably out playing tennis, listening to [music](https://music.apple.com/profile/abhinav_k_) at unhealthily high volumes, ticking a book off my TBR list or geeking out about the latest tech out there.

-I am happy you found your way here ^__^ I love meeting and talking to new people, both online and offline so [drop me an email](mailto:abkannan@ucsd.edu) if you want to talk about anything.
+I’m glad you found your way here ^__^
+I love meeting and talking to new people so feel free to [drop me an email](mailto:abkannan@ucsd.edu) if you’d like to chat about science (or anything else!)

 <!-- I have always been generally curious about the natural world and do read popular science books -->